-I'm Bruno Perrone, UI/UX Designer with 10 years experience in digital product design.
+I'm Bruno Perrone, Sr. Product Designer (UX/UI) with 12 years experience in digital design.

 Since 2006, I’ve worked in different projects, including Responsive Websites, Content Portals, Desktop Softwares, B.I Systems, among others.

 I use the best design tools such as Photoshop, Illustrator, Sketch, Figma, Axure and Invision.

 I know Html and CSS, including responsive coding with @mediaqueries and frameworks like Bootstrap.

 Visual design focuses on the aesthetics of a site and its related materials by strategically implementing images, colors, fonts, and other elements.

 A successful visual design does not take away from the content on the page or function.
 Instead, it enhances it by engaging users and helping to build trust and interest in the brand.